anotherSimpleCoder/hase/README.md

     <img src="./docs/screenshots/MyAppointmentsPage.png" width="30%"></img> <img src="./docs/screenshots/CalendarPage.png" width="30%"></img> <img src="./docs/screenshots/AppointmentCalendarPopup.png" width="30%"></img>
 </div>

+### ❗ Known issues
+As this project has to be done before a certain deadline the following issues and limitations are known:

+- Errors are being handled by an alert box.
+- After logging it might take a few seconds until your account and your appointments show up.
+- When logging in or when registering you have to wait for a few seconds.
+On the top of the page a message will appear if you have been logged in or registered successfully.
+Otherwise the corresponding error message will be shown.

 ### 🛠️🚀 Build and Run

 We have to build two components for HASE.
 The frontend, which will be displayed on your web browser